 White Learning Partners is for those who want some structure, support and connection with others, but need more time and content flexibility than the White Learning Circle offers.
 Participants design their own learning plans and schedule and are paired with one or two others for mutual mentoring and support.
 Click here for more information.

 Getting started on your own

-If you do not wish to engage in a stuctured program, but you still want to be learning, try the Anti-Racism Daily.
+If you do not wish to engage in a structured program, but you still want to be learning, try Anti-Racism Daily.
 It is free (donations gratefully accepted) and delivered to your email daily.
 Each day provides perspective on a timely topic in clear and succinct prose.

-If you wish to do more that just a daily email on your own, look over the Resource Packet for the White Learning Program to get some ideas of ways to get started.
+If you wish to do more than just a daily email on your own, look over the Resource Packet for the White Learning Program to get some ideas of ways to get started.